-For example, when monitoring the CPU utilization, you would not want to be reported of a single violation (section A in figure) of the threshold.
-However, if the violation of threshold continues to occur multiple times (section B in figure) during the evaluation time period, you would want to be alerted.
+For example, when monitoring the CPU utilization, you would not want to be reported of a single violation (section A in the figure) of the threshold.
+However, if the violation of threshold continues to occur multiple times (section B in the figure) during the evaluation time period, you would want to be alerted.

 How are Conditions Evaluated if No Data is Reported?

 The Evaluate to true on no data option controls the evaluation of the condition in cases where any metric on which the condition is based, does not return any data.
 The condition evaluates to 'unknown' (default) when no data is returned.
 If the health rule is based on all the conditions evaluating to true, having no data returned may affect whether the health rule triggers an action.